lorena57/Tutor-Time/README.md

 # Tutor-Time

-Application utilizing CRUD (Create, Read, Update, Delete), MVC (Model-View-Controller) app using Sinatra.
+Sinatra framework application that utilizes the CRUD (Create, Read, Update, Delete), MVC (Model-View-Controller format.

+The application allows a student to create, view, delete, and update appointments with a tutor based on subject the tutor offers.

 Things you may want to cover: